plone/training/voltoaddons/01-addon-basics.rst

         return config
     };

-Any additional named export from the main script can be used as an addon optional configuration loader.
+Any additional named export from the main script can be used as an add-on optional configuration loader.

 The ``config`` object that is passed is the Volto ``configuration registry``, the singleton module referenced throughout the Volto and projects as ``~/config``.
-The addon can mutate the properties of config, such as ``settings``, ``blocks``, ``views``, ``widgets`` or its dedicated ``addonRoutes`` and ``addonReducers``.
+The add-on can mutate the properties of config, such as ``settings``, ``blocks``, ``views``, ``widgets`` or its dedicated ``addonRoutes`` and ``addonReducers``.

-Note: the addon configuration loading mechanism is inspired by Razzle, which uses a similar "get the config, return the config" pass-through mechanism for its plugins.
+Note: the add-on configuration loading mechanism is inspired by Razzle, which uses a similar "get the config, return the config" pass-through mechanism for its plugins.

-The resolution order is: Volto declares the initial configuration, it applies the addon configuration and then the project configuration is loaded last, enabling the project to override any configuration.
+The resolution order is: Volto declares the initial configuration, it applies the add-on configuration and then the project configuration is loaded last, enabling the project to override any configuration.

-So: :menuselection:`Volto → addons → project`.
+So: :menuselection:`Volto → add-ons → project`.

-To load an addon, the project needs to specify the addon in its ``project.json`` ``addons`` key.
+To load an add-on, the project needs to specify the add-on in its ``project.json`` ``addons`` key.
 Optional configuration loaders are specified as a comma-separated list after the ``:`` colon symbol.